system-zero/system-zero/data/docs/la.md

   println (la[0] == 'l') # => 1
   # Here also we see that individual characters can be enclosed in single quotes,
   # that they should point to the associated integer value, again like C does.
   # But unlike C, this is not limited to the ascii range.
-This works the same:
+This works the same
+  # in UTF-8 encoding:

   println ('α') # => 945